 The program facilitates effective communication and exchange of relevant information, and assures timely, reliable, and effective decision making and response actions.
-Site hazard reviews and site familiarization tours are scheduled annually with Peterborough Fire Services.
-Unfortunately, these tours did not occur in 2023 as Peterborough Fire Services had priorities on technical rescue, hazmat, mental health etc. The familiarization tours with Peterborough Fire Services are expected to be completed in 2024.
+Site hazard reviews and site familiarization tours are offered annually with Peterborough Fire Services.
+These tours did not occur in 2024 as Peterborough Fire Services had priorities on technical rescue, hazmat, mental health etc. The familiarization tours with Peterborough Fire Services will be offered again in 2025.